sjjf/master_exterior_ballistics/README.md

 drag function to match the performance of the real projectile.

-The form factor is specified as a single floating point number, using the --form-factor command line option.
+The form factor is specified as a single floating point number, using the `--form-factor` command line option.

-Drag functions in this program are presented as a CSV formated table of mach numbers mapped to drag coefficient values.
-Historical drag functions are available in the drag_functions directory, and can be selected using the --drag-function option.
-Additional drag function tables can be added manually to this directory, or a drag function file can be specified directly on the command line using the --drag-function-file option.
+Drag functions in this program are presented as a CSV formatted table of mach numbers mapped to drag coefficient values.
+Historical drag functions are available in the `drag_functions` directory, and can be selected using the `--drag-function` option.
+Additional drag function tables can be added manually to this directory, or a drag function file can be specified directly on the command line using the `--drag-function-file` option.

-The model performance may also be modified using the --air-density-factor option, which applies a scaling factor to the ballistic coefficient to account for changes in air density.
+The model performance may also be modified using the `--air-density-factor` option, which applies a scaling factor to the ballistic coefficient to account for changes in air density.